 Sachem (elder of the Huron) in The Last of the Mohicans (1992, Director, Michael Mann)

-In the 2001 anime film Spirited Away, a child witnesses her parents self transforming in ‘pigging out’ and falls into a land of ghosts that she can only save her parents and escape by responsibly moving to adulthood.
+In the 2001 anime film Spirited Away, a child witnesses her parents self-transforming in ‘pigging out’ and falls into a land of ghosts that she can only escape and save her parents by responsibly moving to adulthood.
 In dealing with Australia’s national colonial past, non-Aboriginal Australians periodically approach a level of awareness that they are not living in Europe any more, that they are not living in a colony of Europe any more.
 We cannot blame the British any more.
 As each generation comes close to this point of responsibly dealing as adults with their history, they inexplicably fall back, recoiling almost in terror that they could be so independently human.

 Djon Mundine OAM

 Thanks to: speakers Eva Cox, Paddy Gibson, Craig Longman at Jumbunna Indigenous House of Learning at University of Technology, Sydney and Hetti Perkins, resident curator for Bangarra Dance Theatre.
-Organisations: Tantengere Artists, representing urban and regional artists from 18 Alice Springs Town Camp communities; Asialink; Stills Gallery and Michael Riley Foundation; Nellie Castan Gallery, James Baker Art Dealer, Art Atrium and Hazelhurst Art Gallery.
-Special thanks to Teena McCarthy and Brendan Penzer for their 2011 bell-weather exhibition iNTvervention Intervention, presented At the vanishing point. interns: Sofia Freeman and Jeremy Millsap.
+Organisations: Tantengere Artists, representing urban and regional artists from 18 Alice Springs Town Camp communities; Asialink; Stills Gallery and Michael Riley Foundation; Nellie Castan Gallery; James Baker Art Dealer; Art Atrium and Hazelhurst Art Gallery.
+Special thanks to Teena McCarthy and Brendan Penzer for their 2011 bell-wether exhibition iNTvervention Intervention, presented at the vanishing point.
+Interns: Sofia Freeman and Jeremy Millsap.

 This video presents excerpts from talks opening Ghost Citizens: Witnessing the Intervention at The Cross Art Projects, Sydney, 23 June 2012: